-Binge drinking: A new approach neededJanuary 4th, 2013 in Addiction /
+Binge drinking: A new approach neededJanuary 4, 2013 in Medicine & Health / Addiction

 A new study from the Journal of Marketing Management suggests that the UK's alcohol problem will continue to worsen until the availability and cultural presence of alcohol is subject to stricter controls.